 The money you saved will be sent from your current account to your digital savings account weekly.
 Keep in mind that, although Oval can track your spending from multiple accounts and save accordingly, it will only ever take the money from one single current account – the one you’ve set up a direct debit with.

-You can withdraw your savings from your Oval account anytime thanks to a command given from the app, but it may take up to 10 days for them to actually appear back in your current account.
+You can withdraw your savings from your Oval account at any time thanks to a command given from the app, but it may take up to 10 days for the money to actually appear back in your current account.